dylanwglenn/pubSEM/readme.md

 > pubSEM is designed only for plotting the output of lavaan models.
 If you want to interactively create lavaan models by
 > visually connecting nodes, try the wonderful [lavaangui](https://github.com/karchjd/lavaangui/).

-To use pubSEM, first create a diagram layout from a fitted lavaan model.
+To use pubSEM, first create a diagram layout from a fitted lavaan model using the GUI.

 ```r
 pubSEM::sem_gui(fit = lavaan_fit, layout_name = "my-layout", standardized = FALSE)
 ```

-When you first see your model, it will be laid out essentially at random.
+When you first see your model it will be laid out essentially at random.
 Click and drag the nodes to arrange the diagram as you would like. **Be sure to press "ctrl/cmd-S" to save your layout!**

+Once the layout is saved, feel free to add/remove variables from your lavaan model, or change the model structure altogether.
+As long as you use the same layout, all your node positions will be remembered.

-To export your diagram to PDF, use the `export_diagram` function.
+To export your diagram to a PDF, use the `export_diagram` function.

 ```r
 pubSEM::export_diagram(layout_name = "my-layout", filename = "my-awsome-path-diagram")
 ```